eddyerburgh/blog/_posts/2017-06-27-stub-$route-in-vue-unit-tests.md

 ---
 layout: post
 status: publish
-title: stub $route in Vue unit tests
+title: Stub $route in Vue unit tests
 description: Learn how to stub the $route in Vue unit tests.
 This tutorial walks through 4 ways of stubbing the vue-router $route object.
 disqus_id: 498
 categories: